 HMRC Entrepreneur’s Relief conditions

-There are three main Entrepreneur’s Relief qualifying conditions that you need to meet when you close your contractor limited company.
+There are three main Entrepreneur’s Relief qualifying conditions that you need to meet when you close your UK contractor limited company.
 Therefore, you will qualify for Entrepreneur Relief (limited company) when you sell or close your business if you meet the following Entrepreneur Relief qualifying conditions:

 - The individual disposing of the shares must own at least 5% of the shares in the company.
 They must also have 5% of the voting rights.

-- When disposing of the shares, you must be either an employee of the company (please note, this includes being a company officer, e.g., a director) or else you must be a sole trader.
+- When disposing of the shares, you must be either an employee of the company (basically, this includes being a company officer, e.g., a director) or else you must be a sole trader.
 You must also have been so for at least 24 months leading up to the date of the disposal.

 - The business must also have been a trading company for at least 24 months leading up to the date of the share disposal (entrepreneur’s relief -trading company).